jcooper94/jcooper94/knowledge base/wsl2/Changing Default Starting Path On Startup WSL2 Terminal.md

 ```bash
 ./startup-script.sh
 ```

+NOTE - Your C: filesystem is located as a mount point located at /mnt/c/, you probably want to make your home something like /mnt/c/users/<your username>/Documents or some other folder.

 ## Changing Default Path On Startup in WSL2 Terminal

 To change the default path where WSL2 starts your terminal, you can modify the default shell profile settings.
 Here's how you can do it: